-Original Off-Broadway Cast, 1971 (Bell-Arista) (5 / 5) With music and new lyrics by Stephen Schwartz and a book by John-Michael Tebelak based on the Gospel according to St. Matthew, Godspell was for many years a perennial on the stock, amateur, college, and high-school theater circuit.
+Original Off-Broadway Cast, 1971 (Bell-Arista) (5 / 5) Conceived and originally directed by John-Michael Tebelak, based on the Gospel according to St. Matthew, with music and new lyrics by Stephen Schwartz, Godspell was for many years a perennial on the stock, amateur, college, and high-school theater circuit, and by now has achieved the status of a modern musical theater classic.
 The show’s wonderfully tuneful songs have a simple beauty that makes them sound like old friends even upon first meeting.
 The cast of this original recording is strong, so it’s surprising to realize that not one of these performers went on to a significant musical theater career.
-Stephen Nathan sings the role of Jesus in an oddly smoky but appealing voice, and David Haskell is excellent as Judas/John the Baptist.
-Robin Lamont’s lovely recording of “Day By Day” became a popular hit.
-Lamar Alford sings the thanksgiving anthem “All Good Gifts” with a throaty tone that some listeners may not enjoy, but the song itself is glorious.
-Another beautiful song is “By My Side,” written not by Schwartz but by cast member Peggy Gordon with Jay Hamburger; it’s given a moving rendition by Gordon.
-Joanne Jonas, Gilmer McCormick, Jeffrey Mylett, Sonia Manzano, and Herb Braha round out the talented cast.
-The excellent band consists of Steve Reinhardt on keyboards, Jesse Cutler on acoustic and lead guitar, Richard LaBonte on bass, and Ricky Shutter on drums and percussion; these first three gentlemen sing the heartbreaking “On the Willows” as Jesus and his disciples say their final goodbyes to one another.
+Stephen Nathan sings the role of Jesus in an oddly smoky but appealing voice, and David Haskell is a vivid presence as Judas/John the Baptist.
+Robin Lamont’s lovely, plaintive recording of “Day By Day” became a popular hit.
+Lamar Alford compellingly sings the glorious thanksgiving anthem “All Good Gifts” in a voice with a dark, full, semi-legit timbre.
+Another especially beautiful song is “By My Side,” written not by Schwartz but by cast member Peggy Gordon with Jay Hamburger; it’s given a moving rendition by Gordon, beautifully harmonizing with Gilmer McCormick.
+Joanne Jonas (“Bless the Lord”), Jeffrey Mylett (“We Beseech Thee”), Sonia Manzano (“Turn Back, O Man”), and Herb Braha (“Light of the World”) round out the talented cast.
+The excellent band consists of Steve Reinhardt on keyboards, Jesse Cutler on acoustic and lead guitar, Richard LaBonte on bass, and Ricky Shutter on drums and percussion; these first three sing the heartbreaking “On the Willows” as Jesus and his disciples say their final goodbyes to one another.
 Godspell is one of the very best of the seminal rock musicals of its era. — Michael Portantiere

 Original London Cast, 1972 (Bell-Arista/no CD) (2 / 5) Because the tune stack and the arrangements are virtually the same, this Godspell sounds very much like the Off-Broadway cast album, except for the singers’ British accents.
 The company includes Jeremy Irons, who later became a movie star and only rarely returned to musical theater (e.g., as Henry Higgins in a studio cast recording of My Fair Lady and as Fredrik in a New York City Opera production of A Little Night Music).
 Another future name in the company is Julie Covington, who would go on to sing the title role on the concept recording of Evita.
-Jesus is the strong-voiced David Essex, and Marti Webb is also in the cast.
+Jesus is the strong-voiced David Essex, who went on to become a major pop/musical theater star in the U.K., and Marti Webb is also in the cast.
 Several lines of dialogue help to give this long out-of-print LP a certain theatricality. — M.P.

-Film Soundtrack, 1973 (Bell-Arista) (4 / 5) With several of the performers and all of the musicians from the original Off-Broadway production on hand, augmented occasionally by strings and trombones, this recording also sounds a lot like the first one, with a few notable differences.
+Film Soundtrack, 1973 (Bell-Arista) (4 / 5) With several of the performers and all of the musicians from the original Off-Broadway production on hand, augmented occasionally by additional instruments such as violins, harp, and trombones, this recording also sounds a lot like the first one, with a few notable differences.
 As Jesus, Victor Garber has a sweeter voice than Stephen Nathan.
-Lynn Thigpen sings “Bless the Lord, My Soul” with a more authentic gospel style than Joanne Jonas, and Merrell Jackson’s “All Good Gifts” is a significant improvement on Lamar Alford’s rendition.
-One new song has been added: the joyous “Beautiful City.”
-Set on deserted Manhattan streets, the Godspell movie is rather hard to watch today because it prominently features the World Trade Center in its opening shot and in the “All for the Best” number.
+Lynn Thigpen brings a more authentic gospel style to “Bless the Lord” than her predecessors, and Merrell Jackson sings “All Good Gifts” as more of a lyrical pop ballad.
+One new song has been added: the joyously hopeful “Beautiful City.”
+Filmed on deserted Manhattan streets, the Godspell movie is rather hard to watch today because it prominently features the World Trade Center in its opening shot and in the “All for the Best” number.
 But this recording definitely has its pleasures. — M.P.

 Off-Broadway Cast, 2000 (Fynsworth Alley) (4 / 5) Here’s a terrific recording of a very well-sung, hilariously funny, deeply moving production of Godspell that started out Off-Off-Broadway under the aegis of a group called the Third Eye Repertory and later had an Off-Broadway run in the Theater at Saint Peter’s Church.
 The show boasted a wonderful cast, intelligent direction by Shawn Rozsa, and sensitive musical direction by Dan Schachner.
 Barrett Foa’s clear, strong, youthful tenor is well suited to the role of Jesus.
 As Judas/John the Baptist, Will Erat adapts his full, rounded, legit voice to a pop/rock idiom impressively; he was wisely handed the haunting “On the Willows” to sing in this production.
 Other highlights: Catherine Carpenter’s “Day by Day” is warm and sincere, Capathia Jenkins’ “Turn Back, a Man” is great fun, Shoshana Bean’s “Bless the Lord” is a roof-raiser, and Eliseo Roman deserves a special nod for his gorgeous singing of “All Good Gifts.”
-Foa leads the cast in a beautiful ballad version of “Beautiful City” with some new lyrics that are eerily and movingly prescient of the 9/11/2001 attacks on the World Trace Center in NYC: “Out of the ruins and rubble, out of the smoke, our of our night of struggle, can we see a ray of hope?” — M.P.
+Foa leads the cast in a beautiful ballad version of “Beautiful City” with some new lyrics that were originally written in response to the Rodney King riots in Los Angeles but now also seem eerily and movingly prescient of the 9/11/2001 attacks on the World Trace Center in NYC: “Out of the ruins and rubble, out of the smoke, our of our night of struggle, can we see a ray of hope?” — M.P.

-Broadway Cast, 2012 (Ghostlight) (4 / 5) Many of the joys of this Broadway revival of Godspell were related to the show’s inventive, bursting-with-energy staging by director Daniel Goldstein and choreographer Christopher Gattelli in a modified in-the-round setup at the Circle in the Square Theatre, but the musical pleasures of the production were also abundant, so the cast album is a worthy edition to the discography.
-Let’s credit first the wonderful new orchestrations and vocal arrangements by Michael Holland — quite different overall from anything that had been heard before in this score, but by no means jarringly so as in the recording reviewed immediately above, and still happily hewing to traditional lines in terms of being very much acoustic-based.
-In the role of Jesus, Hunter Parrish doesn’t have the strong high notes one might have wished for, but the rest of his voice sounds very beautiful in a contemporary rock ballad style, and his achingly wistful rendition of “Beautiful City” is gorgeous and deeply moving.
-Wallace Smith is perfectly cast vocally as Judas/John the Baptist, and among the balance of the company, some of the standouts in solo moments are Nick Blaemire (“We Beseech Thee”), Telly Leung (“All Good Gifts”), Lindsay Mendez (“Bless the Lord”), and Anna Maria Perez de Tagle (“Day by Day”). — M.P.
+Broadway Cast, 2012 (Ghostlight) (4 / 5) Many of the joys of the Broadway revival of Godspell were related to the show’s inventive, bursting-with-energy staging by director Daniel Goldstein and choreographer Christopher Gattelli in a modified in-the-round setup at the Circle in the Square Theatre; but the musical pleasures of the production were also abundant, so the cast album is a worthy edition to the discography.
+Let’s credit first the wonderful new orchestrations and vocal arrangements by Michael Holland — quite different overall from anything that had been heard before in this score, but not jarringly so as in the recording reviewed immediately above, and still happily hewing to traditional lines in terms of being very much acoustic-based.
+In the role of Jesus, Hunter Parrish doesn’t have the strong high notes one might have wished for in “Alas for You,” but the rest of his voice sounds very beautiful in a contemporary rock ballad style, and his achingly wistful rendition of “Beautiful City” is gorgeous and deeply moving.
+Wallace Smith is perfectly cast vocally as Judas/John the Baptist, and among the balance of the company, some of the standouts in solo moments are Nick Blaemire (“We Beseech Thee”), Telly Leung (“All Good Gifts”), Lindsay Mendez (“Bless the Lord”), Anna Maria Perez de Tagle (“Day by Day”), and Uzo Aduba (“By My Side”). — M.P.